-- High smoking rates persist in Māori adults and in adults living in the most deprived areas.
+- The smoking rate is decreasing slowly.
+High smoking rates persist in Māori and Pacific adults and in adults living in the most deprived areas.

-- Adults and children living in the most deprived areas have higher rates of all health risks including smoking, hazardous drinking and obesity.
+- Adults living in the most deprived areas have higher rates of most health risks including smoking, hazardous drinking, not eating at least the recommended servings of vegetables and fruit daily, physical inactivity and obesity.

 Go to Improving the health of New Zealanders find out what’s being done to reduce smoking, hazardous drinking and obesity rates.

-- Rates of psychological distress are high among Māori and Pacific adults, and in adults living in the most deprived areas.
+- Rates of psychological distress (indicative of anxiety or depressive disorders) are high among Māori and Pacific adults, and in adults living in the most deprived areas.

 Go to Improving the health of New Zealanders to find out what’s being done to improve mental health.

 - Rates of unmet need for primary health care are similar to 2011/12.